steve-zeyu-zhang/Awesome-3D-Medical-Imaging-Segmentation/README.md

 **👉 Please consider giving this repository a star ⭐ if you find it helpful!**

+## The repo is currently updating, you can follow it for the latest updates!

 > **U-Net v2: Rethinking the Skip Connections of U-Net for Medical Image Segmentation**<br>
 > Yaopeng Peng, Milan Sonka, Danny Z. Chen<br>
 > _**Preprint**_<br>